 IF YOU’VE BEEN INJURED IN AN SUV ROLLOVER ACCIDENT, CALL US TODAY

 SUV rollover accident victims will be faced with significant medical expenses, lost time from work, and other losses.
 These costs can quickly add up and cause financial problems on top of physical ones.
 Some family members also have to face the unfortunate loss of a loved one after an accident.
 Safe driving techniques can help.
 However, in many cases, flaws in the design of an SUV are to blame.
-If you’ve been injured in an automobile accident, let the dedicated attorneys of Schneider Hammers help.
+If you’ve been injured in an automobile accident, let the dedicated Atlanta personal injury attorneys of Schneider Hammers help.
 Call us today for a consultation.